 Imagine a rat in a "Skinner box."
-In operant conditioning, if no food pellet is delivered immediately after the lever is pressed then after several attempts the rat stops pressing the lever (how long would someone continue to go to work if their employer stopped paying them?).
+In operant conditioning, if no food pellet is delivered immediately after the lever is pressed then after

+29. Child Growth and Development: An Open Educational Resources Publication by College of the Canyons by Jennifer Paris, Antoinette Ricardo, and Dawn Richmond is licensed under CC BY 4.0 (modified by Maria Pagano and Marie Parnes) several attempts the rat stops pressing the lever (how long would someone continue to go to work if their employer stopped paying them?).
 The behavior has been extinguished.